 Otherwise, a system administrator for Jira Cloud has the ability to change all email visibility.
 As a user with administrator privileges, click on Jira System settings.
 Look for the email visibility section and click Public to change this setting universally.

-4. Make the Connection Between Jira Cloud and Airtable
+Step 4: Make the Connection Between Jira Cloud and Airtable

 Now add the Jira Cloud app to the Airtable software’s dashboard.
 When installing the app, it should prompt the user to make a connection with the user’s existing Jira Cloud account.